|Water Polo Coaches:|

 |Chet Hardy—14U & 16U Boys

 Chet Hardy first began to play water polo in 7th grade for the Titan Water Polo Club at Rio Mesa High School.
 He then competed all four years at Camarillo High school where as a sophomore on the Varsity team, Chet was awarded Second Team All-League honors.
 His junior year, he achieved First Team All-League and was named Camarillo MVP.
 In his senior campaign he was the team captain and helped lead the team to the first league championship in school history.
 In addition to water polo Chet was also a four-year member of the Camarillo swim team.
 Following high school, Chet went earned a Bachelors Degree in History while also coaching for Gold Coast Water Polo Club.
 Chet was the lead coach for the 14U girls team at the 2019 Junior Olympics.
 Chet has also coached basketball at Oxnard High School and Rio Del Valle Middle School.
+In addition to his South Coast role Chet is the head boys and girls water polo coach at Newbury Park High School.

 |Andrew Maitam—16U Boys